CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Regional-Delivery-Combined/Labwise/RD_day1_lab7.md

 ## Lab 6: Microsoft Defender for Cloud Apps- Configuring Cloud App Discovery

-In this task, you will integrate Defender for Cloud Apps with Microsoft Defender for Endpoint, enable discovery of shadow IT, and analyze data using snapshot reports.
+In this lab, you will integrate Defender for Cloud Apps with Microsoft Defender for Endpoint, enable discovery of shadow IT, and analyze data using snapshot reports.

 1. On the **Microsoft Defender portal**, select **System (1)** and click **Settings (2)**.